hepnos/HEPnOS-Autotuning/theta/README.md

 `run.py` is the entry point for an execution.
 It provides a `run` function accepting a list as parameters.
-This list must contain 5 elements corresponding to the following parameters:
+This list must contain at least 5 elements corresponding to the following parameters:

 * **Number of threads:** the number of threads that a server can use, not including the progress thread.
 Since 2 servers are deployed on